 Gbewonyo is also a writer and public speaker.
 She has delivered talks with the likes of the Royal Academy of Arts (2020), British High Commission Nigeria (2019), Goldsmiths University (2019), Leeds University (2018), adidas USA (2018), Oxford University (2018), UAL London College of Fashion (2017/18) and Kuenyehia Art Prize, Ghana (2017).
 Her thought pieces can be found in international art publication, ‘Something We Africans Got’.

-Online and broadsheet press features include; The New York Times, Financial Times, The Independent, Guardian, Vogue (International, Australia, Spain and British) and Nataal magazine.
+Press features include; Roundtable Journal, Le Courrier De L’Atlas, Beaux Arts, Harper’s Bazaar, The New York Times, Financial Times, The Independent, Guardian, Vogue (International, Australia, Spain and British) and Nataal magazine.